Fitting Club Membership

 You won't need to study or struggle to figure out what to do, because the techniques are repeated, over and over, in every article, in many different ways.
 Whether we're discussing fitting points for backless wedding dresses, collars (which insist on slipping back), or ripples on a pair of pants; the rules are always the same.

 The Fitting Club is built around Jill's career in designing clothes for every major clothing store from Bloomingdale's to Barney's.
 The Fitting Club is about sharing the knowledge, the mistakes, and the guidelines.
-Ask us!
-Personal fitting assistance for YOU!
+There will be 24 articles in total...each one tailored for YOU!

 Wishing you fabulous clothes!